Sresler/Hello_World/README.md

 ### *Coding is the future of finance*
 As technology becomes more advanced, it can be applied to a variety of fields.
 One field that could benefit endlessly is the field of finacne and investment strategies.
-This repository will contain useful information
+This repository will contain useful information to incorprate the increasing technology into the industry.

 #### **Best investment websites**
--
+- This list contains URL's to quickly access useful sites.
 -
 -